 Shiga toxin-producing E. coli infection causes symptoms ranging from mild, non-bloody diarrhea to severe bloody diarrhea and stomach cramps.
 Usually little or no fever is present.
 In children under 5 years of age and the elderly, the infection can also cause a complication called hemolytic uremic syndrome, in which the red blood cells are destroyed and the kidneys fail.

-Shiga toxin-producing E. coli is spread via fecal-oral transmission in other words, by ingesting a small amount of fecal matter containing the bacteria.
-It lives in the intestines of healthy cattle and other animals, and meat may become contaminated during slaughter.
+E. coli O157:H7 can live in the intestines of healthy cattle and other animals.
+Meat may become contaminated during slaughter.
 Eating undercooked beef, especially ground beef, is a major cause of infection.
-Handling animals at farms and petting zoos can also be a cause of infection.
+Handling animals at a farm or petting zoo can also cause infection.

 The bacteria are also found in the stools of infected persons and can be passed from person to person if good hand washing habits are not followed.